jsmarier-courses/midterm-project-MaxDillabough/mpad2003_midterm_max_dillabough.md

 Did you notice how to create a hyperlink?
 In Markdown, we put the clickable text between square brackets and the actual URL between parentheses.

-And to create an unordered list, we simply put a star (`*`) before each item.
+And to create an unordered list, we simply put a star (`Unordered List`) before each item.

 ## 1. Introduction

-Insert text here.
+In this assignment I will be analysing a city of Ottawa data set [*2024 Service Requests*](https://open.ottawa.ca/documents/65fe42e2502d442b8a774fd3d954cac5/about).
+This large set of data is a document that has, in detail, every service request made in the city of Ottawa throughout the year 2024.
+The document’s spreadsheet highlighted the following information about the service request: Service Request ID, Status, Type, Description, Opened Date, Closed Date, Address, Latitude, Longitude, Ward, and Channel.
+The channel section alludes to how the data was collected, the options are as follows: 311 Contact Centre, Client Service Centre, 311 Email, Web-based Self- Service portal.

+For the purpose of this assignment the data has been restricted to only include the incident reports made in August 2024.
+Within this dataset I will be writing about and studying the relation between each report’s type and status.

+*There are six sections to this document:*
+1.  *Introduction*
+1. Getting Data*
+1. *Understanding Data*
+3.1 *VIMO Analysis*
+3.2 *Cleaning Data*
+3.3 *Explantory Data Analysis*
+1. *Potential Story*
+1. *Conclusion*
+1. *References*

 ## 2. Getting Data

-Use two hashtag symbols (`##`) to create a level 2 heading like this one.

-To include a screen capture, use the sample code below.
-Your images should be saved in the same folder as your `.md` file.

 ![](partly-cleaned-chart.png)<br>
 *Figure 1: The "Import file" prompt on Google Sheets.*